-The Manuf.Auth.Holder(s) have the responsibility to check that the proposed actions of the Auditee in response to the audit observations have been implemented in a timely and effective manner.
+The customers have the responsibility to check that the proposed actions of the Auditee in response to the audit observations have been implemented in a timely and effective manner.

-The Manuf.Auth.Holder(s) will also decide on the need and timing for a follow up audit including auditing of the effectiveness of the corrective actions defined in original audit report.
+The customers will also decide on the need and timing for a follow up audit including auditing of the effectiveness of the corrective actions defined in original audit report.